dclong/blog/misc/content/2020-02-09-tips-on-pillow.markdown

 1. `img.resize(img.size)` returns a new copy and the new copy is not necessarily the same as the original one.

+2. `Image.resize` might return different results in different versions of Pillow.
+    To ensure that you get the same result, make sure to have the same version of Pillow, and best to use a Docker environment to ensure identical environment.

 ## Mask (Image) in Pillow

 1. A Mask (image) in Pillow must be a binary image.